reduxjs/redux/docs/tutorials/fundamentals/part-6-async-logic.md

 ![Devtools - async todoAdded action contents](/img/tutorials/fundamentals/devtools-async-todoAdded-action.png)

 The last thing we need to change here is updating our todos reducer.
 When we make a POST request to `/fakeApi/todos`, the server will return a completely new todo object (including a new ID value).
-That means our reducer doesn't have to calculate a new ID, or fill out the other fields - we can just create a new `state` array that includes the new todo item:
+That means our reducer doesn't have to calculate a new ID, or fill out the other fields - it only needs to create a new `state` array that includes the new todo item:

 ```js title="src/features/todos/todosSlice.js"
 const initialState = []